Conchi viaduct

 The Conchi viaduct, or Loa viaduct, is located on the Loa River in Chile, 68 km from Calama.
 It was built to carry part of the Ferrocarril de Antofagasta a Bolivia (Antofagasta & Bolivia Railway).
 It stands 103 m above the river and is 244 m long.
-When opened in 1888 and it was the second highest rail bridge in the world, after the Garabit viaduct.
+When opened in 1888, it was the second highest rail bridge in the world, after the Garabit viaduct.

 In 1914, the railway was realigned.
 Today, the bridge carries only pipes and a cordoned-off road.

 On June 3, 2015, it was declared a National Monument, in the category of Historical Monument, by Decree 156 of the Ministry of Education, published in the Chilean Official Journal.